Humans-of-Julia/TypeDBClient.jl/docs/src/contributing.md

 There are clients for the following languages: Java, Node.js and Python.

-This is the new community driven Julia client.
+This is the community driven Julia client.

 ## Workflow guidance & roadmap

 Our reference client is the [Java version](https://docs.vaticle.com/docs/client-api/java).

-The roadmap for TypeDBClient.jl (01.10.2021):
+The roadmap for TypeDBClient.jl (2021.10.01):

 - completing the client with the cluster functionality (commercial product by Vaticle)
 - improving speed
 - making multithreading possible and threadsafe

 The roadmap for TypeDBClient.jl (24.01.2021):